Opened: April 22, 1998

 Extra Magic Hours: Morning

 Scary Factor: Low.
-The animals look like they could stroll right up to the vehicles, but there are cleverly camouflaged barriers and drops protecting both the animals and passengers.
+The animals look like they could stroll right up to the vehicles, but there are cleverly camouflaged barriers protecting both the animals and passengers.

 But I Heard the Animals are Most Active First Thing in the Morning: This old wives’ tale is one the more common pieces of advice you’ll see on the various forums.
 The reality is that you can have “good” and “bad” safaris at any time of day.
 It still makes a lot of sense to ride Safaris early because of low waits, but an early arrival doesn’t guarantee better views of the rhinos and lions.

-Where to Sit: Those sitting on the ends of the rows will have the best views.
+Where to Sit: Each row seats four to six people.
+Those sitting on the ends of the rows will have the best views.
 If you have a photographer in the family, make sure they sit on the end.
 Otherwise, the driver’s side seems to offer the best view overall.
 You’ll have a better look at the hippos, lions, rhinos, cheetahs, crocodiles, and flamingos.
 Those sitting on the other side may have a better view of the elephants, wildebeests, and giraffes.
 If you have back or neck problems, request a front row where it’s less bumpy.

 Size Matters: The Wildlife Reserve is so large that you could easily fit the entire Magic Kingdom Theme Park inside of it.